Minimizing surprise

 [6] The principle of least action.
 Feynman Lectures.

-- Intuitively (and speculatively) I believe I think in terms of states when I plan actions consciously, like when I (a long time ago) planned my education.
+4. Intuitively (and speculatively) I believe I think in terms of states when I plan actions consciously, like when I (a long time ago) planned my education.
 I wanted to end up in a state of competence and knowledge which is a very abstract state that is not easy to characterize with an observation.
 When I jump my horse, I on the other hand see my self on the other side of the fence after the jump (as opposed to on the ground in front of the fence).
-A physical and to a degree unconscious preference like that may be more observation-based.
-There is most likely of hierarchy of representations from e.g., raw retinal input to abstract states so maybe the difference between states and observations is not so clear-cut. ↩︎
+A physical and to a degree unconscious want like that may be more observation-based.
+There is most likely of hierarchy of representations from e.g., raw retinal input to abstract states so maybe there is a continuum between what we call observations and what we call states. ↩︎